 2. It helps to avoid the consumption of contaminated foods

-Food consumed when it is not well cooked externally may contain bacteria of various types.
+Food consumed when undercooked internally may contain bacteria of various types.
 For example, raw meat contains Salmonella, E.Coli, and a couple of other bacteria which might be consumed with it when it is not cooked properly.

-With a food thermometer, to reduce the chances of consuming such contaminated and uncooked food.
-You can check the temperature as many times as possible to ensure you have your food in the right state- cooked, and free of bacteria.
+A food thermometer reduces the chances of consuming such contaminated and uncooked food.
+You can check the temperature as many times as possible to ensure you have your food in the right state- cooked and free of bacteria.